 Look for things like:

-• Potentially offensive or discriminatory posts and pictures
+- Potentially offensive or discriminatory posts and pictures

-• Negative reports
+- Negative reports

-• Reverse phone number lookups (check for incorrect info)
+- Reverse phone number lookups (check for incorrect info)

-• Content showing drug use, bullying, or violence
+- Content showing drug use, bullying, or violence

-• Controversial posts and opinions related to race, religion, or gender
+- Controversial posts and opinions related to race, religion, or gender

 According to one study, up to 70% of employers screen social media accounts when screening new applicants, so this sort of ‘public background check’ can help ensure the information out there is accurate.2

-Criminal Background Checks for Working in the Public Sector
+Criminal Background Checks For Working in the Public Sector

 Jobs in the public sector or government require elevated types of background checks, such as a fingerprint background check.
-Some government jobs may also require a security clearance, another type of enhanced background check.
+Some government jobs may also require a security clearance,13 another type of enhanced background check.
 This will include an FBI check on the applicant, as well as family members, a spouse, and children.
 It will also include a credit check and tax lien check.

 Criminal Background Checks for Working Around Children

 Typically, a fingerprint check is also required to work with children, as well as other vulnerable populations, such as the elderly or disabled.
-In fact, federal law states that all child care providers must undergo comprehensive background checks, which include an official fingerprint check.
-Many states also mandate screening the state sex offender registry, the state-based child abuse and neglect registry, as well as the state criminal registry.
+In fact, federal law states that all childcare providers must undergo comprehensive background checks, which include an official fingerprint check.
+Many states also mandate screening in the state sex offender registry, the state-based child abuse and neglect registry, as well as the state criminal registry.

-Criminal Background Checks for Working in the Medical Field
+Criminal Background Checks For Working in the Medical Field

 To work in the medical field, various levels of background checks and vetting processes are involved.
 In particular, those with a criminal background involving drug addiction, drug possession, or drug distribution may be barred from working in healthcare or from nursing duties.